kickinz1/docker/docs/sources/userguide/usingdocker.md

 to 61000) on the local Docker host.
 We can also bind Docker containers to specific ports using the `-p` flag, for example:

-    $ docker run -d -p 80:5000 training/webapp python app.py
+    $ sudo docker run -d -p 5000:5000 training/webapp python app.py

-This would map port 5000 inside our container to port 80 on our local host.
+This would map port 5000 inside our container to port 5000 on our local host.
 You might be asking about now: why wouldn't we just want to always use 1:1 port mappings in Docker containers rather than mapping to high ports?
 Well 1:1 mappings have the constraint of only being able to map